Chemical industry: Expansion and maturation

 The late 19th century saw an explosion in both the quantity of production and the variety of chemicals that were manufactured.
 Large chemical industries arose in Germany and later in the United States.

 Production of artificial manufactured fertilizer for agriculture was pioneered by Sir John Lawes at his purpose-built Rothamsted Research facility.
 In the 1840s he established large works near London for the manufacture of superphosphate of lime.
 Processes for the vulcanization of rubber were patented by Charles Goodyear in the United States and Thomas Hancock in England in the 1840s.
 The first synthetic dye was discovered by William Henry Perkin in London.
 He partly transformed aniline into a crude mixture which, when extracted with alcohol, produced a substance with an intense purple colour.
 He also developed the first synthetic perfumes.
 German industry quickly began to dominate the field of synthetic dyes.
-The three major firms BASF, Bayer and Hoechst produced several hundred different dyes.
-By 1913 German industry produced almost 90% of the world supply of dyestuffs and sold approximately 80% of their production abroad.
+The three major firms BASF, Bayer, and Hoechst produced several hundred different dyes.
+By 1913, German industries produced almost 90% of the world's supply of dyestuffs and sold approximately 80% of their production abroad.
 In the United States, Herbert Henry Dow's use of electrochemistry to produce chemicals from brine was a commercial success that helped to promote the country's chemical industry.

-The petrochemical industry can be traced back to the oil works of James Young in Scotland and Abraham Pineo Gesner in Canada.
+The petrochemical industry can be traced back to the oil works of Scottish chemist James Young, and Canadian Abraham Pineo Gesner.
 The first plastic was invented by Alexander Parkes, an English metallurgist.
 In 1856, he patented Parkesine, a celluloid based on nitrocellulose treated with a variety of solvents.
 This material, exhibited at the 1862 London International Exhibition, anticipated many of the modern aesthetic and utility uses of plastics.
 The industrial production of soap from vegetable oils was started by William Lever and his brother James in 1885 in Lancashire based on a modern chemical process invented by William Hough Watson that used glycerin and vegetable oils.

 By the 1920s, chemical firms consolidated into large conglomerates; IG Farben in Germany, Rhône-Poulenc in France and Imperial Chemical Industries in Britain.
 Dupont became a major chemicals firm in the early 20th century in America.

 Products

 Polymers and plastics such as polyethylene, polypropylene, polyvinyl chloride, polyethylene terephthalate, polystyrene and polycarbonate comprise about 80% of the industry's output worldwide.
-These materials are often converted to fluoropolymer tubing products and used by the industry to transport highly corrosive materials.
 Chemicals are used in many different consumer goods, and are also used in many different sectors.
 This includes agriculture manufacturing, construction, and service industries.
 Major industrial customers include rubber and plastic products, textiles, apparel, petroleum refining, pulp and paper, and primary metals.
-Chemicals are nearly a $3 trillion global enterprise, and the EU and U.S. chemical companies are the world's largest producers.
+Chemicals are nearly a $5 trillion global enterprise, and the EU and U.S. chemical companies are the world's largest producers.

-Sales of the chemical business can be divided into a few broad categories, including basic chemicals (about 35% - 37% of dollar output), life sciences (30%), specialty chemicals (20% - 25%) and consumer products (about 10%).
+Sales of the chemical business can be divided into a few broad categories, including basic chemicals (about 35% – 37% of dollar output), life sciences (30%), specialty chemicals (20% – 25%) and consumer products (about 10%).